About

 I love the tactile quality of the jugs and the suggestion of a finished work still in progress.
 The slightly forward tool drawer suggesting a craftsman of refined skill and knowledge.
 A craftsman who has mastered their craft and able to assemble an art form with their own two hands.
 The light passing through the glass window pane provides a suitable sensitivity, which gives the jugs a sense of provenance and title.
 The angle of the interlocking handles makes them appear almost entwined.
 It inspires me to learn to throw pottery and I smile when imagining the conversation on that day between Marti and Barry.

 Instagram is undoubtedly the most influential image creating platform of the 21st century.
-With more than 1 billion users worldwide, for many users it has become an intrinsic tool of their daily life.
+With more than 1 billion users worldwide, for many it has become an intrinsic tool of their daily life.

 Its influence upon society is unparalleled, with a platform of connectivity driven by the biggest archive of digital photographs in the world, already exceeding 40 billion images.